Pipe's commitment to GDPR

 - Appointed a Data Protection Officer as the videos we process might contain sensitive data related to ethnicity/race.

-- All personal data is stored in the EU hosted by EU organisations (EmailOctopus) or US organisations (DigitalOcean) for which there's an "adequacy decision" like participating in the Privacy Shield.
+- All personal data is stored in the EU hosted by EU organizations (EmailOctopus) or US organizations (Amazon Web Services, DigitalOcean) for which there's an "adequacy decision" like participating in the EU-US Privacy Shield.

 - Educated all staff on the GDPR.

-- Set up a tight retention policy for personal data associated with expired trial/subscription accounts, data that we collect as a controller (90 days)
+- Set up a retention policy for personal data associated with expired trial/subscription accounts, data that we collect as a controller (1 year), and remove old data.

 What is Pipe doing to help you achieve compliance